russro/russro.github.io/README.md

 # TODO

-- [ ] Insert hyperlinks into about page
+- [X] Insert hyperlinks into about page
-- [ ] Change portfolio page to be a list with content on left and images on right
+- [X] Change portfolio page to be a list with content on left and images on right
+- [ ] Add in Birch project to Portfolio